 Graphing SNMP data in Rails applications (or any other application for that matter) is difficult for a number of reasons:

 What the hell do I graph?

 - SNMP data is so varied in scope that we need to narrow our scope in order to graph something useful.
-We don’t want to graph sysName against sysDescr because that’s retarded and completely useless.
+We don’t want to graph sysName against sysDescr because that’s stupid and completely useless.